julz/knightrider/README.md

 Similar stuff works for most other things.

+*TIP*: For a diff showing what will change if you apply a generated object, you can pipe to `kubectl alpha diff -f - LAST LOCAL` instead of `kubectl apply -f -`.

 # How about rapid local development?

 Glad you asked!
 You can do a super-nice local-build-and-run-on-cluster for Go programs using the fantastic `ko apply` instead of `kubectl apply`: